 Until this year, Ousai Academy was an all girls' school.
 Takatoshi Tsuda, one of the first boys to go to the now co-ed school, finds himself confronted with Shino Amakusa, the student council president, because his tie isn't tight enough.
 In a short amount of time, he meets Suzu Hagimura, the treasurer, and Aria Shichijou, the secretary, finding himself roped in as vice president.
 According to Shino, a male perspective will help them along.
-As Takatoshi is about to find out, the student council, and the students of Ousai, are very very strange.Based on a yonkoma manga by Ujiie Tozen, Seitokai Yakuindomo was adapted into an anime in the summer of 2010.
+As Takatoshi is about to find out, the student council, and the students of Ousai, are very very strange.Based on a yonkoma manga by Ujiie Tozen, Seitokai Yakuindomo (literally The Student Council Officers) was adapted into an anime in the summer of 2010.
 Multiple OVAs were released periodically.
-A second season is slated for the Winter 2014 Anime season.Think Seitokai no Ichizon in a gender role reversal with dashtruckloads of perversion.
+A second season called Seitokai Yakuindomo *note The asterisk is pronounced "bleep."
+Yes, it's for that. was aired for the Winter 2014 Anime season.Think Seitokai no Ichizon in a gender role reversal with dashtruckloads of perversion.

 Tropes in Seitokai Yakuindomo include: